Illustration: Fantasy

 The Photophagus

-"Is it a particle? ...
-Is it wave?" thinks the photophagus while he swallows his delicious snack.
+"Is it a particle?
+Is it a wave?" thinks the Photophagus as he swallows his delicious snack.

-Hundreds of eyes crown his head, organs destined for sadness because once the photophagus has finished the task for which it appeared in this universe; owner of eyes perfectly capable of seeing, in a world where he himself will have swallowed up to the last beam of light, there will be darkness.
+Hundreds of eyes crown his head—organs destined for sadness.
+For once the Photophagus has finished the task for which he was summoned into this universe, he will be the master of eyes perfectly capable of seeing, but in a world where he has swallowed every last beam of light.
+There will be only darkness.

 Art and text by Emmanuel Cerino